atho1803/AT_Putnam_Lab_Notebook/about.md

 permalink: /about/
 ---

-I am an integrative marine eco-physiologist.
-I strive to understand how the immediate abiotic environment and biotic interactions drive organism phenotype,  ecological patterning, and evolutionary processess through the interaction of symbiosis, genetics, and epigenetics.
+I am an undergraduate student studying biology and geography.
+I strive to understand the interactions of environmental and climate justice and marine biology and ecology, focusing on coastal ecosystems and tropical coral reefs.
+I am specifically interested in coral acclimatization through symbiosis, genetics, and epigenetics.

-I am dedicated to open, rigorous, and reproducible experiments and analyses.

 ### More Information